Pagoda Village, Red Pagoda

 Aka.
 Crassula ‘Caput Minima’

-Synonyms of Crassula capitella (11) (Updated on 1-19-21): Crassula albanensis Schönland, Crassula capitellata DC., Crassula impressa (Haw.)
+Synonyms of Crassula capitella (*11) (Updated on 1-19-21 from Plants of the World Online): Crassula albanensis Schönland, Crassula capitellata DC., Crassula impressa (Haw.)
 D.Dietr., Crassula paniculata (Haw.)
 D.Dietr., Crassula rufopunctata Schönland, Crassula spicata Thunb., Globulea impressa Haw., Globulea paniculata Haw., Purgosea capitellata (DC.)
 Sweet, Purgosea spicata (Thunb.)
 G.Don, Turgosea capitella (Thunb.)
-Haw.
+Haw. *I didn’t update this list of synonyms on the last update because POWO is updating the synonyms for some of their species.
+Their synonyms on this species page looked a little whacky and say there is only one synonym… So, I will leave it as it is for now… We are all a work in progress.

-Synonyms of Crassula capitella subsp. thyrsiflora (19) (Updated on 1-19-21): Crassula caffraria Hunnem. ex Link & Otto, Crassula corymbulosa Link, Crassula luederitzii Schönland, Crassula nuda Compton, Crassula punctata L., Crassula rodogyna Friedrich, Crassula thyrsiflora Thunb., Crassula turrita Thunb., Purgosea corymbosula Loudon ex Steud., Purgosea corymbulosa (Link) Sweet, Purgosea pertusa Sweet, Purgosea pertusula Haw., Purgosea punctata (L.) Sweet, Purgosea thyrsiflora (Thunb.)
+Synonyms of Crassula capitella subsp. thyrsiflora (19) (Updated on 1-19-21 from Plants of the World Online): Crassula caffraria Hunnem. ex Link & Otto, Crassula corymbulosa Link, Crassula luederitzii Schönland, Crassula nuda Compton, Crassula punctata L., Crassula rodogyna Friedrich, Crassula thyrsiflora Thunb., Crassula turrita Thunb., Purgosea corymbosula Loudon ex Steud., Purgosea corymbulosa (Link) Sweet, Purgosea pertusa Sweet, Purgosea pertusula Haw., Purgosea punctata (L.) Sweet, Purgosea thyrsiflora (Thunb.)
 Sweet, Purgosea turrita (Thunb.)
 Sweet, Sedum corymbulosum (Link) Kuntze, Turgosea pertusa (Haw.)
 Haw., Turgosea thyrsiflora (Thunb.)
 Haw., Turgosea turrita (Thunb.)
 Haw.

 Crassula capitella Thunb. was first named described by Carl Peter Thunberg in Nova Acta Physico (short version) in 1778.